-Main school message for incoming callers — At the direction of the President, Institute Coordinator or designee will change the incoming message to reflect the emergency, which will override the existing incoming school message.
+Main school message for incoming callers — At the direction of the President or Director of Clinical Practical Training or designee will change the incoming message to reflect the emergency, which will override the existing incoming school message.

-Broadcast email notification — At the direction of the President or Institute Coordinator will disseminate a broadcast e-mail through¬out campus indicating the nature of the emergency.
+Broadcast email notification — At the direction of the President or Director of Clinical Practical Training will disseminate a broadcast e-mail throughout campus indicating the nature of the emergency.

-School-wide phone text message notification —The Institute Coordinator will contact the media department to activate the school-wide phone text message notification system.
+School-wide phone text message notification —The Director of Clinical Practical Training will contact the media department to activate the school-wide phone text message notification system.

-Notification signage — At the direction of the President or Institute Coordinator, Personnel will post notification signs at all entrances to Catherine Hinds Institute indicating the nature of the emergency.
+Notification signage — At the direction of the President or Director of Clinical Practical Training, Personnel will post notification signs at all entrances to Catherine Hinds Institute indicating the nature of the emergency.